M-0923/wad202-final-project-nick/CONTRIBUTING.md

 1. Fork the repository to your own GitHub account.
 2. Clone your forked repository locally.
-3. Create a new branch from the `develop` branch on your fork.
+3. Create a new branch from the `main` branch on your fork.
 4. Follow the [Branch Naming Conventions](#branch-naming-conventions) while naming your branch.
 5. Work on your changes locally.
 6. Commit your changes, ensuring to follow the project's [commit message conventions](#commit-convention).
 7. Push your branch to your forked repository.
-8. Create a Pull Request against the `develop` branch of the original repository.
+8. Create a Pull Request against the `main` branch of the original repository.
 9. Await code review, and address any comments as necessary.